 Thomas Zengaffinen | NGI

 After the entire project, we shall be able to understand how the different mass movement mechanisms affect tsunami genesis.
-Key soil and geometrical parameters will be able to be linked to landslide characteristics and tsunami metrics by using the numerical slide model BingClaw.
-In addition, the retrofit of slide mechanisms to historical giant tsunami events will emphasis the theory from the models and reproduce field observations.
-A probabilistic tsunami hazard assessment will result from the analysis of the landslide tsunamis.
-In accordance with this project, the tsunami community will move a step further with the new way of linking tsunami genesis to mechanical soil parameters.
-Tsunami triggering will be understood better.
+Key soil and geometrical parameters will be linked to landslide characteristics and tsunami metrics.
+In addition, the retrofit of slide mechanisms to ancient mega-tsunamis or “no-tsunami” events will validate the theory from the models.
+A probabilistic tsunami hazard analysis will result for a selected region.